lawrence0arabia/gitpod-test/README.md

 STEP 4) Enter "y" in terminal for all installation prompts <!-- (TODO: automate this) -->

 STEP 5) To save files for later, you will need to commit them to your fork of this GitHub repository.
-To do this you will need to go into your gitpod account settings and request GitHub write permissions.
+To do this you will need to go into your gitpod account settings and request GitHub write permissions